FAQ: Metered Paywall

 I do not want to subscribe.
 What can I read at TheNation.com?

 All readers can access up to three (3) free articles within a 30-day period.
 The 30 days begin when you first visit our site.
 You can read the first article without taking any action.
 To access the remaining two articles, you need to sign up for our free weekly newsletter.
 You can unsubscribe at any time.

-The Nation’s Take Action online initiatives, podcast pages, and general information pages (including those concerning donations, subscriptions, and e-books) are available free to anyone and do not count toward the three-article limit.
+The Nation’s podcast pages and general information pages (including those concerning donations, subscriptions, and e-books) are available free to anyone and do not count toward the three-article limit.
 In addition, our editorial team publishes some free content.

 What if I am already signed up for your newsletter?

 If you are already signed up for The Nation’s free weekly newsletter, our system will detect a duplicate request and ask you to listen to one of our podcasts instead.
 In addition, you can sign up as many times as you wish in order to access your free articles.
 You will not receive duplicate newsletters in your inbox.

 What if I want to receive a different newsletter?

 After signing up, all readers receive an e-mail that allows them to adjust their newsletter preferences or unsubscribe from the list entirely.
 You can also adjust your preferences by clicking “Update your e-mail preferences” at the bottom of any e-mail.